Turfjs/turf/CONTRIBUTING.md

 ### Release

 Turf releases are a series of steps done from your local computer and on Github.
-Be sure to start with a clean, up-to-date version of the Turf repository master branch.
+Be sure to start with a clean, up-to-date version of the master branch.
 When running the following release commands, replace `7.0.0` with the version number you are releasing.

 - If necessary, make and merge a PR with any last minute housekeeping items.
   - Turf's documentation (README.md files) should be up to date as they are updated automatically on commit, based on the JSDoc comments in the package files.